-The Basic Core Program, (available daytime and evening) prepares the student for a career as an entry level Licensed Massage Therapist (LMT).
+MMC's Core Program, (available daytime and evening) and the Accelerated Program prepare students for entry level Licensed Massage Therapist (LMT) practice.
 Upon graduation, the student is qualified to sit for the Massage and Bodywork Licensing Exam (MBLEx) to obtain Utah Licensure.
-The Basic Core Program is offered on the term system.
+The Core Program is offered on the term system, with 10-week terms, whereas the Accelerated Program is a single 16-week term (equivalent to one college semester).

-To graduate from the Basic Core Program, students must successfully complete 796 Total Clock Hours.
+Core Program: To graduate from the Core Program, students must successfully complete 796 Total Clock Hours.
 An instructional clock hour is defined as 50 minutes in class.
 The minimum time required for graduation is three terms or 30 weeks for daytime classes, and five terms or 50 weeks for evening classes.
-The maximum time allowed for completion is 1.5 times the designated length of the course.
+The maximum time allowed for completion is 1.5 times the designated length of the program.